 Yes, this way visibility and access to the interior is facilitated and maintenance is made easy.

 All the bed-mattresses and headboards can be dressed in various designs and colors of fabric.
 These fabric covers are removable and washable, in order to protect the underlying layers from stains.
 The bed-mattress is supported on wooden or metallic legs, of different sizes and designs, which can be screwed on and removed easily for the user to change them whenever they desire.
 That is also why we offer a great variety of wheels.

 The mattress must be turned around every six months so that the top portion where the head rests takes the place of the bottom portion.
 In addition it must be flipped over every six months or less to revive its materials.
 In double mattresses the seam of the internal covers must always face upward.
 The mattress must not be exposed to the sun without cover because sunlight causes natural latex to depolymerize and decompose.
 In addition, it must be protected from water, sweat, or any other liquid.
 If it must be stored, it is highly recommended to be placed on one of its long sides (horizontally and evenly).
 Never place the mattress upright, on its short side, because it wears out the materials.
-For more maintenance tips see our Sleep System Manual.
+For more maintenance tips see our Sleep System Manual or the maintenance video.

 The mattress should be placed on a base that allows ventilation.
 The slats that support the mattress must be straight, stable and 2cm (0.8 in.) thick with a distance of 5-7cm (2-2.7 in.) between them.
 It’s not recommended to put the mattress on large wooden boards that have no gaps between them as it will not be adequately ventilated.
 The mattress should never be placed on flat surfaces, thick fabrics or plastic bags, as these stop the ventilation.